PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Universal Scupper Plugs

-These one-size-fits-most plugs feature extreme taper to fit holes ranging from 1" to 2" diameter.
-While convenient, they often don't seal as well as custom-fit options.
-I keep a set as emergency backups in my kayak safety kit.
+These one-size-fits-most plugs feature aggressive tapering to fit scupper holes ranging from 1 inch to 2 inches in diameter.
+While convenient for trying before committing to custom options, they often don't seal as well as kayak-specific plugs.
+I keep a set of universal plugs as emergency backups in my kayak safety kit for those just-in-case moments.

 Pros:

-• Good for trying before buying specific plugs
+• Good for experimenting before investing in premium plugs

 Cons: